top of page

 Risk Factors

-Plantar fasciitis can be stubborn, but with the right care, like Sarcomere Massage, relief and recovery are within reach.
-This targeted approach not only addresses the symptoms but also tackles the underlying causes, providing clients with lasting results.
+Plantar fasciitis can be stubborn, but with the right care, like Sarcomere Massage, relief and wellness are within reach.
+This approach not only supports the symptoms but also addresses contributing factors, providing clients with lasting comfort.

 Mayo Clinic: "Plantar Fasciitis: Symptoms and Causes."Available at: Mayo Clinic - Plantar Fasciitis